 Our operating results are subject to risk from interest rate fluctuations on our Credit Facilities, which carry variable interest rates.
-As of March 27, 2014, our outstanding variable rate debt aggregated approximately \$147.2 million.
-An increase or decrease of 1% in the effective interest rate would have increased or decreased our fiscal 2013 interest cost by approximately \$1.5 million.
-To lessen our exposure to changes in interest rate risk, we entered into \$35.0 million notional value interest rate swap agreements on June 27, 2013 and June 28, 2013, with Wells Fargo, N.A. and SunTrust Bank (collectively, the "Swap Agreements") that fixes LIBOR at 1.137% beginning in May 2014.
+As of June 26, 2014, our outstanding variable rate debt aggregated approximately \$136.7 million.
+Based on June 26, 2014 debt levels, an increase or decrease of 1% in the effective interest rate would cause an increase or decrease in interest cost of approximately \$1.4 million over the next twelve months.
+To lessen our exposure to changes in interest rate risk, we entered into

+\$35.0 million notional value interest rate swap agreements on June 27, 2013 and June 28, 2013, with Wells Fargo, N.A. and SunTrust Bank (collectively, the "Swap Agreements") that fix LIBOR at 1.137% beginning in May 2014.
 The Swap Agreements terminate upon a termination of the Wells Facility.